Multifractality meets entanglement: relation for non-ergodic extended states

-Very recently, the two aforementioned probes, EE and IPR, have been used to describe thermal phases (specially at infinite temperature), and to detect ergodic-breaking quantum phase transitions (e.g. many-body localization transition)~\cite{serbyn2013universal,Luitz15,luitz2019multifractality, Mace_2019, Monthus_2016}.
-Nevertheless, the relations between these two probes has not been studied extensively so far~\cite{Haque2015PR_vs_Sent,Luitz-footnote}, which leads to the natural question: to what extend do they lead to the same description?
+Very recently, the two aforementioned probes, EE and IPR, have been used to describe thermal phases (specially at infinite temperature), and to detect ergodic-breaking quantum phase transitions~\cite{serbyn2013universal,Luitz15,luitz2019multifractality, Mace_2019, Monthus_2016}.
+Nevertheless, the relations between these two probes has not been studied extensively so far~\cite{EE_IPR_footnote}.
+Thus, the natural question arises: to what extend do these probes lead to the same description?

 In this work, we build up a bridge between ergodic properties extracted from EE and the ones from multifractal analysis.
-With this aim, we generalize the seminal work of Page~\cite{page1993}, computing EE and its fluctuations for fractal NEE states.
-We introduce the concept of {\it sparse} random pure states (S-RPS), which are fractal NEE states and determined by $N^D$ ($0<D<1$) random non-zero elements in the corresponding computational basis of dimension $N$~\footnote{Such states can be found in the Rosenzweig-Porter random matrix model~\cite{RP,Kravtsov_NJP2015}, appeared to be relevant for several many-body problems such as the Quantum Random Energy Model~\cite{faoro2018non} with implications for quantum computing~\cite{smelyanskiy2018non,kechedzhi2018efficient}, as well as for non-ergodic extended states in the Sachdev-Ye-Kitaev \cite{sachdev1993gapless,Kitaev-talk} ($SYK_{4}+SYK_{2}$) many-body model~\cite{micklitz2019non,Kamenev-talk-1,Kamenev-talk-2}.}.
-The limiting case, $D=1$, represents an ensemble of infinite temperature ergodic states, for which EE is given by the Page value~\cite{Majumdar2010RPS,Majumdar2011RPS,Majumdar2015Oxford,Vivo2016RPS}.

-By studying EE for S-RPS, we derive a precise upper bound for EE for the eigenstates with a fixed fractal dimension $D$.
-Remarkably, we show, both analytically and numerically, that EE of a sub-system $A$ can still be ergodic (Page value), even though the states are highly non-ergodic $D<1$.
+With this aim, we generalize the seminal work of Page~\cite{page1993}, computing EE and its fluctuations for NEE states.
+Remarkably, we show, both analytically and numerically, that a subsystem EE can still be ergodic (Page value), even though the states are highly non-ergodic.
 Consequently, the mean value of EE might be not enough to state ergodicity, though EE reaches the Page value.